- COMMODITY OIL

 Pricing remains high, and inventory on 5-7’s and 7-9’s is very tight.
 Inspection of imported product is a slow process, causing delays on product moving out of cold storage.
 Pricing continues to increase.
 Many distributors are out of product.
 A great alternative is the 7 oz.
 Alaskan Pollock (APN 9890469) that was recently launched in the Spring Scoop™.
 Ask your rep about this highly abundant and cost-effective product.

 We expect the overall market to remain very firm, with short inventory and high prices.
-We expect the trend to continue, especially as we get into Q4.
+We expect this trend to continue, especially as we get into Q4.

 The fishery for Pacific pollock has produced only smaller fish, just 2-4 oz. fillets.
 This could cause an inventory issue for frozen loins if they don’t start catching larger fish.
 Larger fillets of 4-6 and 6-8 oz. are very tight.